julianperrott/Blog/blog/content/post/ionic.md

 ### The architecture

 I initially planned for the application to be downloadable from the Play and Apple stores as Ionic applications are cross platform.
-But performance on devices was not acceptable so I have left it as a web only application.
+But the performance on devices was not acceptable so I have left it as a web only application.

 The problem initially was that the calculation of the word cloud took too long on a device.
 To resolve this I made this part of the application server side.
 The final nail in the cross platform coffin was the rendering time on the device which wan't awful, just a bit too sluggish.